The 15 Best B2B Customer Support Software in 2025: Free & Paid Options

 Vapi — voice AI platform

-These companies chose Plain to consolidate Slack, email, and Discord support into one workspace—scaling customer operations without adding headcount.
+These companies chose Plain to consolidate Slack, Teams, in-app, email, and Discord support into one workspace—scaling customer operations without adding headcount.

 What is B2B customer support software?